ehmatthes/django-simple-deploy/docs/contributing/development_environment.md

 New contributors should probably go through the longer process once, unless they've used simple_deploy previously.

-You can also run variations of the build command to develop against the package manager of your choice, and you can run manual tests against the PyPI version if you wish as well:
+You can also pass arguments to *build_dev_env.py* to develop against the package manager of your choice, and you can run manual tests against the PyPI version if you wish as well:

 ```sh
 $ python build_dev_env.py --pkg-manager [req_txt | poetry | pipenv] --target [development_version | pypi]